-Limestone will spend \$8.5 million on athletics in 2013-14, including scholarships, and projects to get back \$15.6 million in tultion and fees from athletes.
+Limestone will spend \$8.5 million on athletics in 2013-14, including scholarships, and projects to get back \$15.6 million in tuition and fees from athletes.

-"It's not brain surgery by any means," Griffin sald.
+"it's not brain surgery by any means," Griffin said.
 "It's been a very successful model.
 I was surprised more schools didn't follow it."